Help To Quit Smoking

-- Interventions directed at or via and healthcare providers and systems
+- Interventions directed at or via healthcare providers and systems

 - Nicotine replacement therapy (NRT) and varenicline

-Studies have shown that it takes 6-12 weeks after quitting smoking for the brain’s nicotinic receptors to return to the level of non-smokers.
+Studies have shown that it takes 6 to 12 weeks after quitting smoking for the brain’s nicotinic receptors to return to the level of non-smokers.
 Although stopping smoking can cause short-term side effects like reversible weight gain, smoking cessation services are cost-effective and lead to positive health benefits.